Tchoukball

+It is usually played with a ball on an indoor court with a small elastic rebounder on each end.
+Teams score by bouncing the ball against the rebounder and getting it to bounce on the floor of the court without being intercepted by the defending team.
+The sport was designed to limit injuries, and physical contact between players is prohibited.

 History

 Tchoukball was created in Switzerland by Hermann Brandt, who was concerned by the numerous serious injuries among athletes resulting from sports prone to aggression and physical contact.
 He believed that sports should be not only for champions, but also contribute to the creation of a better and more humane society.
 He designed tchoukball to contain elements of handball (it is played with hands, and the balls used are similar), volleyball (as the defending team must prevent the ball from falling) and squash (since there is a rebound).

+Etymology

+The name of tchoukball (pronounced as "choukball", with a silent "t") comes from the onomatopoeic "tchouk" sound the ball makes when it bounces off a frame.

 Basic rules

+Teams may comprise 12 players, however only 7 may be on the court at any one time.

+Physical contact between players is prohibited, and defenders may not attempt to intercept the attacking team's passes.
+Players may take at most three steps with the ball, and hold the ball for at most three seconds.
+Teams may not pass the ball more than three times before shooting at the rebounder.